 WHO WE ARE

 In 2015, attorney Randall Udelman and Dan Levey founded the non-profit Arizona Crime Victim Rights Law Group.
-In addition to serving victims, they are also available to criminal justice agencies for victim rights training and educational presentations.
+In addition to serving victims, members of the Arizona Crime Victim Rights Law Group are also available to criminal justice agencies for victim rights training and educational presentations.

 <Randy Pic>